material-components/material-components-android/docs/components/TextField.md

 unintended behaviors.

-You can override those values in a custom style that inherits from a `TextInputLayout` style or directly on the layout:
+You can override those values in a custom style that inherits from a `TextInputLayout` style or by making changes directly on the layout:

 ```xml
 <com.google.android.material.textfield.TextInputLayout